Arts and Cultural Facility List

 Meymandi Concert Hall, 2 E. South Street, Raleigh, NC 27601

-The North Carolina Symphony performs education concerts for third through fifth graders statewide.
-This tradition has grown into one of the most extensive music education programs in the nation, with the Symphony performing more than 40 education concerts per year.
-The theme for 2019-20 is “What makes music, MUSIC?”
+The North Carolina Symphony performs music education concerts for third through fifth-grade school children statewide.
+This tradition has grown into one of the most extensive music education programs in the nation, with the Symphony performing more than 40 education concerts each year.
+The theme for 2021-22 is “What makes music, MUSIC?”
 Using the most exciting compositions of composers from around the world, the Symphony demonstrates the fundamentals of classical music: melody, tempo, texture, rhythm, form and dynamics.
 Contact: Jason Spencer at j[email protected] or 919.789.5461

 Raleigh Dance Theatre